Spiritual Sharpshooters On Target and Hitting the Bullseye

 •• Many Christians live reactively.
 They are content to react, to respond, to life around them.
 Wise Christians live proactively.
 They take the initiative, rather than adopting a passive attitude, in their Christian walk.

 •• The victorious Christian has purpose; he has objectives.
 And he stays focused on those purposes and objectives.
 He is careful to take aim at the right targets.
+For example, if I'm training to be a 100-meter sprinter, I won't spend my practice time running marathons.

 •• Take aim at some things in your Christian life.
 And be sure to target meaningful things.
 Set desirable, biblical goals, and deliberately structure your lives to press towards those goals.